Easy Pumpkin Whoopie Pie Recipe with Fluffy Pumpkin Spice Cookies

-Eggs: I’ve only tested this recipe with real eggs and I’m not sure how an alternative like flax eggs or vegan egg substitute would turn out.
+Eggs: I’ve only tested this recipe with real eggs.
+So, I’m not sure how an alternative like flax eggs or vegan egg substitute would turn out.

 Pumpkin Puree: This is a crucial ingredient for the pumpkin-y flavor and fluffy texture of the cookies!
-Personally, I buy canned pumpkin puree at the grocery store—which is NOT the same as canned “pumpkin pie mix.”
+Personally, I buy canned pumpkin puree at the grocery store.
+(Note: This is NOT the same as canned “pumpkin pie mix.”)
 If you can’t find canned pumpkin, you can also prepare and cook real pumpkin to make your own puree at home.

 Cream Cheese: So far, I’ve only made these pumpkin whoopie pies with cream cheese filling, but you could explore alternatives!
 You might experiment with whipping up a non-dairy cream cheese using one of your favorite frosting recipes.

 How to Make Pumpkin Whoopie Pies with Cream Cheese Filling

 One of the great things about these mini pumpkin whoopie pies is, as impressive as they look and taste, they’re super simple to make.
 From prepping the dough to baking the pumpkin spice cookies to whipping up the cream cheese filling—you can get it all done in just over 30 minutes!